PatrickMatthiesen/DSYS-gRPC-template/README.md

         // an interface that the server type needs to have gRPC.UnimplementedTemplateServer

-        // here you can impliment other fields that you want }
+        // here you can implement other fields that you want }
     ```